 Tova becomes acquainted with curmudgeonly Marcellus, a giant Pacific octopus living at the aquarium.
 Marcellus knows more than anyone can imagine but wouldn't dream of lifting one of his eight arms for his human captors--until he forms a remarkable friendship with Tova.

 Ever the detective, Marcellus deduces what happened the night Tova's son disappeared.
-And now Marcellus must use every trick his old invertebrate body can muster to unearth the truth …
+And now Marcellus must use every trick his old invertebrate body can muster to …

 For fans of A Man Called Ove, a charming, witty and compulsively readable exploration of friendship, reckoning, and hope, tracing a widow's unlikely connection with a giant Pacific octopus.